wally-labs/wally/README.md

 - [x] procedure to add allMessages array to db, use current message route for correct message only
 - [x] convert all restricted value fields to enums
 - [x] update tRPC backend to do type validation for enums, store values in state not enums
+- [x] rate limits to each user on number of api calls (per day, maybe redis?)
+- [ ] convert to personal providers for auth, before launch
 - [ ] update config.ts/index.ts and src/api/auth
-- [ ] rate limits to each user on number of api calls (per day, maybe redis?)
-- [ ] convert to personal providers for auth, before launch
 - [ ] use httpbatchstreamlink to stream trpc calls

 </details>